aistats/aistats2022/cfp.md

 final decision, we will update the information to the webpage.
 Thank you for your patience and understanding.

+AISTATS will try to provide registration-free funding to eligible students (first authors), specially to those from underrepresented groups or demographics.

 ## Formatting and Supplementary Material

 Submissions are limited to 8 pages excluding references using the LaTeX style